April 2026

 Clutter doesn’t just take up physical space.
 It can also weigh you down emotionally.
 If you’re overwhelmed by piles of junk mail, closets of old clothes, boxes of outdated electronics, and other unneeded possessions, it’s time to start decluttering.

-While it can seem like yet another thing on your to-do list, decluttering can be an important part of self-care.
-A more organized home can help you reduce stress, regain focus, and make space for new possibilities.
+A more organized home can help you reduce stress, regain focus, increase your sense of well-being, and make space for new possibilities.
 Here’s how to make decluttering a manageable and low-stress activity:

 Prioritize and plan.